Home – Slip and Fall – Stairwell Fall Lawyer

-Injury experts call them “stairwell systems” and it’s amazing how many people are hurt each year from falling while going up or down stairs.
+Injury experts call them “stairwell systems” and it’s amazing how many people are hurt each year from falling while going up or down a set of stairs.
 It’s estimated that as many as 5,000,000 people are hurt each year from these falls.

 Here in Florida, stairs are everywhere: they are indoors and outdoors; covered and uncovered; carpeted and bare; some are several stories high and others are just a few steps to get you from poolside to the parking area.
-Stair fall accidents are sometimes the cause of temporary injuries (like broken wrists, fractured ankles, cuts and bruises); but they can also cause permanent damage (paralysis, brain injury) and even death.
-Falling down stairs can be a life-changing event.
+Stairway fall accidents are sometimes the cause of temporary injuries (like broken wrists, fractured ankles, cuts and bruises); but they can also cause permanent damage (paralysis, brain injury) and even death.
+Falling downstairs can be a life-changing event.

-Research into stairwell safety and injuries from accidents caused by stairwell systems shows that the causes for most people being hurt in these accidents relate to:
+Research into stairway safety shows that the causes for most people being hurt in these accidents relate to:

-Most people take stairs and stairways for granted, but they are complex structures made of things like balusters; flights; landings; guardrails; posts; rises; runs; and slopes.
+Stairways are complex structures made of materials like balusters; flights; landings; guardrails; posts; rises; runs; and slopes.

 2. Surface of Steps

 Tread surface is another major factor in stair fall injuries.
-Stair footpaths are made of all sorts of things.
-Carpet, paved stone, ceramic tile, painted wood, marble, asphalt, and many other surfaces are found on Florida stairwell systems.
+Stair footpaths are made of all sorts of materials.
+Carpet, stone, ceramic tile, wood, marble, brick, and many other surfaces are found on Florida stairwell systems.

 Tread surface needs to be more than an interior designer’s decision.
 The type of tread surface works with the rise of the steps and the movement of the human foot to help you climb or descend the stairs safely.